 What is an Unweighted GPA?

 Unweighted GPA is a method of calculating GPA that gives all grades the same weight, regardless of the degree or difficulty of the courses.
-It does not account for the various credit hours or weights of different courses.
+It does not account for the various credit hours or weights of different classes.

-An unweighted GPA clearly indicates a student’s overall academic performance without considering the difficulty or demandingness of the curriculum.
+An unweighted GPA indicates a student’s overall academic performance without considering the difficulty or demandingness of the curriculum.

 How to calculate an unweighted GPA?